Oklahoma State Highway 4

 State Highway 4, abbreviated as SH-4 or OK-4, is a designation for two distinct highways maintained by the U.S. state of Oklahoma.
 One of them serves as an important route through the suburbs west of Oklahoma City, while the other connects US-259 to the Arkansas state line west of Cove, Arkansas.
 SH-4 has no lettered spur routes.

 The two SH-4s were never connected.
 The Central Oklahoma highway was established in 1941 and gradually extended to its present extent between then and 2003.
-The Eastern Oklahoma highway was originally numbered SH-21, and was renumbered to SH-4 in 1963.
+The Oklahoma–Arkansas highway was originally numbered SH-21, and was renumbered to SH-4 in 1963.

 Route description

-Central Oklahoma
+Section 1 (Central Oklahoma)

 The northern end of SH-4 in Piedmont.

 The western Highway 4 is 37.3 mi long.
 It begins at the eastern terminus of the H.E.
 Bailey Turnpike Spur south of Newcastle, Oklahoma.
 Beyond the western terminus of the tolled spur, SH-4 turns northward as a two-lane road until it reaches SH-37, where it expands to four lanes.
 7 mi later, it joins with SH-152 in the town of Mustang.
 1 mi later, SH-4 continues northward along Mustang Road toward Interstate 40 and Yukon.

 After crossing I-40, SH-4 becomes a two-lane road once again until entering Yukon, at which point it becomes a four-lane road again.
 It meets SH-66, once Route 66, in Yukon.
 7 mi later, it meets the Northwest Expressway (SH-3).
 It lasts for just 3 mi longer until ending at Edmond Road in Piedmont.

 Just after crossing SH-3, there is a standard distance sign listing Piedmont and "END OF ROUTE", giving the distance to the terminus of SH-4.
 This is a relative rarity on Oklahoma highways.

-Eastern Oklahoma
+Section 2 (Oklahoma–Arkansas)

 The eastern Highway 4 is 12.01 mi long.
 It begins at US-259 and goes generally east-west, passing through the unincorporated communities of Smithville and Watson.
 After crossing the Arkansas state line, it becomes Arkansas Highway 4.